 A Guide to Replacing a Damaged Power Wheel Steering Column

-Remove the old steering column from the steering linkage, replace it with the new steering column, and reconnect the steering linkage.
+Disconnect the old steering column from the steering linkage, then reattach it after you’ve installed the new one.

 Engineering Power Wheel Steering From Home